CBD vs THC: Benefits, Differences and More

 This is one of the reasons high THC cannabis is often given to medical marijuana patients.
 As THC can directly bind with the CB1 receptor, it can have significant effects on systems downstream which interact with the ECS, including pain.

-We are now aware that there are a host of other active agents which influence the effect of marijuana outside of CBD and THC, including 100+ other cannabinoids, 100s of terpenes and a variety of flavonoids.
+We are now aware that not only CBD or THC impact the experience users have from cannabis consumption.
+There are a host of other active agents which influence the effect of marijuana outside of CBD and THC, including 100+ other cannabinoids, 100s of terpenes and a variety of flavonoids.

 While we have given THC a bad name through the media outlining the dangers of street cannabis, especially skunk weed, it’s critical to note this weed is usually absent of CBD and contains elevated levels of THC.

-Research and anecdotal reports suggest THC yields benefits outside of its use as a recreational drug favoured for its psychoactive effects.
+Research and anecdotal reports suggest THC can yield a broad set of benefits outside of its use as a recreational drug which is favoured for its psychoactive effects.

 Pain management.
 A study examined the use of multiple varieties of Bedrocan, a medium to high (full spectrum) THC cannabis oil which also contains CBD.
 Researchers concluded that consumption of Bedrocan with higher THC strains resulted in a significant increase in pain thresholds vs placebo.

 Relief from nausea and vomiting relief in cancer patients.
-While THC itself isn’t federally legal in the US, synthetic copies (Nabilone and Dronabinol) of THC is.
+While THC itself isn’t federally legal in the US, synthetic copies (Nabilone and Dronabinol) of THC are.

-Recent research concluded that THC could assist in managing the side effects of chemotherapy, including nausea and vomiting.
+Recent research has concluded that THC itself could assist in managing the side effects of chemotherapy, including nausea and vomiting.

-Improving sleep.
-A 2008 study suggests that high THC cannabis can improve time spent outside of REM sleep, in other words, in a deep sleep.
+Improving sleep: Anecdotally reports of people using high THC cannabis for sleep are rife.
+Research wise, a 2008 study has suggested that high THC cannabis can improve time spent outside of REM sleep, in other words, in a deep sleep.

-THC on its own induces powerful psychoactive effects, and while research suggests this can be counter-balanced if CBD and THC are combined, in solo THC is a highly potent and mind altering compound.
+THC on its own induces powerful psychoactive effects, and while research suggests this can be counter-balanced if CBD and THC are combined, in Isolation THC is a highly potent and mind altering compound.

 THC side effects include:

-Global cannabis prohibition across the last 40 years has led to those higher the black market food chain developing cannabis strains with double-digit THC levels.
-Historically, street weed averaged 2% THC in the 1960s, whereas in Colorado it now measures between 17% – 27% THC.
+Global cannabis prohibition across the last 40 years has led to those higher the black market food chain developing marijuana strains with double-digit THC levels.
+Historically, street marijuana averaged 2% THC in the 1960s, whereas in Colorado it now measures between 17% – 27% THC.